Sean Murphy Preview, Player Props: Braves vs. Giants

 Sean Murphy At The Plate

-- Murphy has driven home a run in 33 games this year (38.8%), including more than one RBI in 20% of his games and producing three or more of his team's runs on eight occasions..
+- In 38.6% of his games this year, Murphy has had at least one RBI.
+He's picked up more than one in 19.3% and driven in three or more of his team's runs in eight contests.

-- In 41 of 85 games this season, he has scored, and 11 of those games included multiple runs.
+- He has scored in 42 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.